-3. "commercial considerations" means price, quality, availability, marketability, transportation and other terms and conditions of purchase or sale; or other factors that would normally be taken into account in commercial decisions of a privately owned enterprise operating according to market economy principles in the relevant business or industry;

-4. "designate" means to establish or authorise a monopoly, or to expand the scope of a monopoly to cover an additional good or service;

-5. "designated monopoly" means an entity, including a consortium or a government agency, that in a relevant market in the territory of a Party is designated as the sole supplier or purchaser of a good or service, but does not include an entity that has been granted an exclusive intellectual property right solely by reason of such granting;

-6. "enterprise granted special rights or privileges" means an enterprise, public or private, to which a Party has granted, in law or in fact, special rights or privileges by designating or limiting to two or more the number of enterprises authorised to supply a good or a service, other than according to objective, proportional and non-discriminatory criteria, in a way that substantially affects the ability of any other enterprise to supply the same good or service in the same geographical area under substantially equivalent conditions;

-7. "service supplied in the exercise of governmental authority" means a service supplied in the exercise of governmental authority as defined in GATS including, if applicable, in the Annex on Financial Services to GATS; and

-- 8. "state-owned enterprise" means an enterprise in which a Party: - (a) directly owns more than 50 per cent of the share capital; - (b) controls the exercise of more than 50 per cent of the voting rights directly or otherwise exercises an equivalent degree of control through voting rights; - (c) holds the power to appoint a majority of the members of the board of directors or any other equivalent management body; or - (d) has the power to exercise control over the enterprise;
+- (4) "designate" means to establish or authorise a monopoly, or to expand the scope of a monopoly to cover an additional good or service; - (5) "designated monopoly" means an entity, including a consortium or a government agency, that in a relevant market in the territory of a Party is designated as the sole supplier or purchaser of a good or service, but does not include an entity that has been granted an exclusive intellectual property right solely by reason of such granting; - (6) "enterprise granted special rights or privileges" means an enterprise, public or private, to which a Party has granted, in law or in fact, special rights or privileges by designating or limiting to two or more the number of enterprises authorised to supply a good or a service, other than in accordance with objective, proportional and non-discriminatory criteria, in a way that substantially affects the ability of any other enterprise to supply the same good or service in the same geographical area under substantially equivalent conditions; - (7) "service supplied in the exercise of governmental authority" means a service supplied in the exercise of governmental authority as defined in GATS including, if applicable, in the Annex on Financial Services to GATS; and - (8) "state-owned enterprise" means an enterprise in which a Party: - (a) directly owns more than 50 per cent of the share capital; - (b) controls the exercise of more than 50 per cent of the voting rights directly or otherwise exercises an equivalent degree of control through voting rights; - (c) holds the power to appoint a majority of the members of the board of directors or any other equivalent management body; or

+(d) has the power to exercise control1 over the enterprise.
-1. This Section applies to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies engaged in a commercial activity.
-Where such enterprises or monopolies engage in both commercial and non-commercial activities, only the commercial activities are covered by this Section.

-2. This Section applies to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies at all levels of government.
+- 1. This Section shall apply to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies engaged in a commercial activity.
+Where such enterprises or monopolies engage in both commercial and non-commercial activities, only the commercial activities are covered by this Section. - 2.
+This Section shall apply to state-owned enterprises, enterprises granted special rights or privileges and designated monopolies at all levels of government. - 3.
+This Section shall not apply to state-owned enterprises, enterprises granted special rights or privileges or designated monopolies when they act as procuring entities covered by a Party's annexes to Appendix I to the Agreement on Government Procurement, done at Marrakesh on 15 April 1994, contained in Annex 4 to the WTO Agreement2 or by Annex 9-A to this Agreement, when that procurement is purchased for governmental purposes and not with a view to commercial resale of the goods or services procured or with a view to use the goods or the services procured in the supply of a good or service for commercial sale.

-&lt;sup>1 For greater certainty, for the establishment of control, all relevant legal and factual elements are be taken into account on a case by case basis.
+For greater certainty, for the establishment of control, all relevant legal and factual elements are be taken into account on a case by case basis.